publiccodenet/smart-cities-public-code/index.md

 ### Gemeente Amsterdam, Office of CTO

 Client & developer of software; looking for ways to further develop models for inter-city collaboration in development of public software.

 Contributing to agenda setting for network meetings/workshops.

 ### Amsterdam University of Applied Sciences (AUAS), Faculty of Digital Media and Creative Industries, Lectorate of Play & Civic Media

-Knowledge partner, wants to forward research and knowledge on public values and urban infrastructure Project management
+Knowledge partner, wants to further the research and knowledge on public values and urban infrastructure.

-Agenda setting for network meetings
-Reporting on network meetings
+Project management.
+Agenda setting for network meetings.
+Reporting on network meetings.
+Contributing to Guides.
+Development of Research Agenda.
-Contributing to Guides
-Development of Research Agenda

 ### Vurb BV